 The children we serve receive more health and behavioral services, are more likely to be adopted and are 50 percent less likely to re-enter the foster-care system.

 Most importantly, 95 percent of Jackson County CASA children do not suffer additional abuse or neglect after their case is closed – and since 2000, less than 1 percent of Jackson County CASA children have re-entered the Jackson County court system.

-In 2016, we aim to advocate for 1,200 of the abused and neglected children in the Jackson County Family Court system.
+In 2018, we aim to advocate for more than 1,250 of the abused and neglected children in the Jackson County Family Court system.